Warbo/chriswarbo-net/unfinished/nix_dependencies.md

 title: Dependency Solving in Nix
 ---

-I've written a lot about the Nix build system over the past decade, but one complaint I keep coming across is that Nix requires dependency constraints to be 'solved manually'.
+I've [written a lot about the Nix build system](/projects/nixos) over the past decade, but one complaint I keep coming across is that Nix requires dependency constraints to be "solved manually".

 This is a sort of category-error: sure, it's true that Nix doesn't "solve dependency constraints"; in the same way that, say, `/usr/bin/env` doesn't "solve dependency constraints".
-That's not what it's for.
+That's not what it's for!
 Yet that doesn't stop us using *actual* dependency solvers, if we want to.

 In this post I want to show *why* Nix doesn't perform constraint-solving; why